-New Mexico reports fewer DWI arrests since pandemic began
+New Mexico to begin giving vaccinations at care facilities

+The statement noted that people receiving vaccinations will need two doses from the same manufacturer administered several weeks apart.
+The pharmacies will send staff to facilities three times over the coming months to administer the vaccines.

+Dr. Tracie Collins, Department of Health cabinet secretary, said people who have been vaccinated can still carry and transmit COVID-19, so it’s important that they continue to wear masks and take other precautions such as washing their hands and distancing.

-SANTA FE, N.M.
-(AP) - Data from New Mexico state and local law enforcement agencies show drunk driving arrests have decreased substantially since the pandemic began.
+In another development, data from New Mexico state and local law enforcement agencies show drunk driving arrests have decreased substantially since the pandemic began.

 New Mexico State Police Officer Dusty Francisco, a spokesman for the agency, said driving while intoxicated arrests fell 41% between March 1 and Dec.
-22 compared to the same period in 2019.
+22 compared to the same period in 2019, the Santa Fe New Mexican reported.

 The Santa Fe County Sheriff’s Office reported a 38% decrease in DWI arrests from 2019.